cybertraining-dsc/fa20-523-309/project/project.md

 ### October 26

 - Explore options on normalizing or conversion of the features to connect between the datasets and determine if they are viable to add to the project.
+    - A large portion of time was dedicated to researching this point.
+Unfortunately, nothing of note was discovered to realize this aspect of the plan.
 - Explore ML models and frameworks and determine viability for the project.
+    - Additional information on the algorithms selected.
+Mainly the underlying calculation, theory, and disadvantages to compensate for has been added to the Nov 2nd milestone date.
 - Update Report.

 ### November 2